Lucky7-ffm/WikiXtractor/Milestone4_README.txt

 as direct categories, direct and indirect categories, articles it links to and articles that link to it:
 <Database-Directory> queryentity <Article-Title>

----

 How to run the calculation:
-There are no run commands in this application.
+There is no run commands in this application.

-Where will be the final data stored:
+Where will be the final data be stored:
 No final data will be created.
 So there is no data to be stored.

 How worked on which part of the application:
 All member of the programming team has working on all classes.